Cantido/hex_licenses/README.md

 There are a few mix tasks in this project.

-`mix licenses` will print a summary of your dependencies and the licenses they are offered under.
+`mix licenses` will print a summary of your dependencies and the status of their licenses.
+License IDs defined by the package should be an identifier on the [SPDX License List](https://spdx.org/licences).

 ```
 $ mix licenses